janosgyerik/homepage/_posts/2008-02-02-desktop-cube-in-compiz-fusion-on-ubuntu.markdown

 tags: []
 comments: []
 ---
-<p>I've been using Beryl for some time now, until Feisty, to be exact.
+I've been using Beryl for some time now, until Feisty, to be exact.
 To my surprise Gutsy no longer had packages for Beryl.
-Luckily it has Compiz. </p>
+Luckily it has Compiz.

-<p>To access advanced settings such as the wonderful desktop cube, apt-get install <a href="compizconfig-settings-manager">compizconfig-settings-manager</a>.
-This will enable the menu option: System | Preferences | Advanced Desktop Effects Settings. </p>
+To access advanced settings such as the wonderful desktop cube, apt-get install <a href="compizconfig-settings-manager">compizconfig-settings-manager</a>.
+This will enable the menu option: System | Preferences | Advanced Desktop Effects Settings.

-<p>Also notable that after enabling the desktop cube I was not able to switch between workspaces...
+Also notable that after enabling the desktop cube I was not able to switch between workspaces...
 For that I also needed to enable the rotate cube option.
-Spin away!</p>
+Spin away!